 - Awards are based on the availability of funding.

 Student Responsibilities for Accepting and Maintaining the Arkansas Promise Scholarship™ Award:

-- Students who are selected to receive the Arkansas Promise Scholarship™ are advised to accept the scholarship offer within 30 days; however, the offer will not be revoked until July 1, 2014.
-If ASU does not received acceptance by July 1, 2014, the scholarship offer will no longer be valid.
+- Students who are selected to receive the Arkansas Promise Scholarship™ are advised to accept the scholarship offer within 30 days; however, the offer will not be revoked until July 1 of high school senior year.
+If ASU does not received acceptance by July 1, the scholarship offer will no longer be valid.

 - Should you accept the scholarship and later decide to attend anther university, please notify the Financial Aid & Scholarships Office in writing or by email at firstname.lastname@example.org.